-The Associate Board is comprised of a group of early to mid-career professionals who are passionate about assisting Scholarship Plus with its strategic mission.
+The Associate Board is a group of early to mid-career professionals who are passionate about supporting Scholarship Plus in its strategic mission.
 The AB has spearheaded initiatives in student support, brand awareness and fundraising.

-Marlen Amaro is the Founder and Chair of the Associate Board for Scholarship Plus.
+Marlen Amaro was the founding Chair of the Associate Board for Scholarship Plus.
 A former recipient of both the New York Times College Scholarship and Seinfeld Scholarship, she firmly believes in the effectiveness of scholarship programs that provide more than just financial support for high-achieving low-income students.
 Scholarship Plus provides a family and a network of support throughout and after the college experience.

 Marlen is currently a Manager within the Customer Digital Technology Practice at EY.
 She was formerly a Change Management Consultant at Microsoft, working with Fortune 500 companies to execute their digital transformation programs.
 Marlen received her Bachelor of Science degree in International Relations & Politics from Carnegie Mellon University.

-Laethitia Patadji is the Vice President and Treasurer of the Scholarship Plus Associate Board.
+Laethitia Patadji was the inaugural Treasurer of the Scholarship Plus Associate Board, and also served as Interim Vice-Chair.
 In addition, she volunteers for Sponsor for Educational Opportunities (SEO) where she has mentored high school juniors for the past two years.
 She also provides free tax preparation during tax season for elderly and low-income people through the National Association of Black Accountants (NABA) VITA program, which she has been doing for the past four years.

 Outside of her volunteering activities, Laethitia has worked at Citigroup for five years in the Finance Department in multiple roles.
 In her current role, Laethitia is an Assistant Vice President in Global Costing Analysis where she oversees the cost allocation of the Anti-Money Laundering Function to the different businesses and regions under Citigroup.